markkdev/react-node-testing-journey/tasks/04-integration-testing.md

 Our goal is confidence.
 If you feel like adding a layer of testing to your code will improve your confidence, do it.

-## Integration Testing vs End 2 End Testing

-Is it really worth it to write integration and End 2 End tests?

-Yes.

-What are our goals?

 ### Integration test goals

-We are assering that the components we've combined together
+We are assering that

-1. Work together
+1. The components we've combined together work together.
-2. Our state is what we expect it to be
+2. Our state is what we expect it to be.
 3. Our requests are working as expected.

 We verify that several units work together in harmony.

-### End 2 End testing goals

-In an end 2 end test we are the user in the real world.

-1. We interact with our entire application
-2. We load real pages
-3. We send & receive real requests (mostly)

-We are building a helper robot that behaves like a user to click around the app and verify that it functions correctly.

 ## Tasks